 "The games will continue to reflect a whole host of cultural anxieties," says Dr. Payne.
 "From who or what is a terrorist, to when is it okay, if ever, to use torture to extract information, to when is it okay to fire upon non-combatants in those most awful situations."
 Dr. Froula thinks, as far as general pop culture is concerned, that it's all about diffusion of fears these days: "I can see the stories becoming more diffused.
 And our wars are more diffused.
 We're in Africa, we're in Syria, we're fighting all over the place and it's very loosely tied to the Overseas Contingency Operations.
 Are we going to see an uptick in nationalism, or white supremacy?
 And is that going to filter into our storytelling?"
 A chilling thought, but certainly one worth pursuing.

-While a new Call of Duty in space may raise the hackles of plenty of internet down-voters, the real test will is simple: will it sell?
+While a new Call of Duty in space may raise the hackles of plenty of internet down-voters, the real test will is simple: Will it sell?
 Are we truly finished with games that tell us the baddie is a dark-skinned man in the desert?
+After all, Infinite Warfare is shipping alongside a updated version of 2007's Modern Warfare, which pushed the FPS genre into the contemporary era of war in the Middle East.
 Are we really past the trauma of 9/11?
 And if so, what are we going to be afraid of next?

 Call of Duty: Infinite Warfare is released for Windows, Xbox One and PlayStation 4 on November the 4th, 2016.